Congratulations on the sweet 16 of your pregnancy!

-Your doctor wants to monitor your growing baby closely.
-Your doctor might want additional ultrasounds if they suspect any potential complications, such as heart abnormalities, Down syndrome, or a neural tube defect like spina bifida.
+- Your doctor wants to monitor your growing baby closely.
+Your doctor might want additional ultrasounds if they suspect any potential complications, such as heart abnormalities, genetic issues like Down syndrome, or a neural tube defect like spina bifida.
 Your doctor might also do additional blood tests if they’re worried about anything that shows up on the scan.

-You will either have a transvaginal scan, where a special tool called a transducer is inserted into your vagina, or a transabdominal scan where a transducer travels over your belly.
+You will either have a transvaginal scan, where a special tool called a transducer is inserted into your vagina, or a transabdominal scan where a transducer travels over the bottom part of your belly.

-Both will give you access to an image of your baby, the placenta, and your uterus.
+Both will give you access to a sonographic image of your baby, the placenta, and your uterus.

 Here’s some of what you might expect to uncover: